-Adding any tool(s) from the Interface Tool Category to the canvas automatically changes your workflow type from a standard workflow to an analytic app or macro.
+Adding any tool from the Interface tool category to the canvas automatically changes your workflow type from a standard workflow to an analytic app.
+You can also change the workflow type in the workflow configuration window.
+The workflow type cannot be changed back to "Standard workflow" until all Interface tools have been removed from the canvas.

-Analytic apps are saved as ywxz files, while macros are saved as yxmc files.
+Analytic apps are saved as .ywxz files, while macros are saved as .yxmc files.